adamrudolf-becube/cpp-cheatsheet/README.md

 ### Variables and values

+- Use the smallest suitable variable type.
+Is there a type that works just like that but occupies smaller memory?
 - If a value can be `constexpr`, it should be.
 If not, but can be `const`, it should be.
 Use variables if not.
 - In general, everything that can be `const`, should be `const` (see details later), e.g. function parameters, class methods, iterators, etc.
+- Prefer smart pointers over raw pointers, because of safety.
+Use raw pointers when you know what you are doing, and you need the performance.
+- `unique_ptr` has lower overhead than `shared_ptr`.
+Use unique by default, and shared if you need it.
+- For collections, use `std::array` when possible, and `std::vector` only if you need the extra functionality for the worse performance.

 ### Funtion and method parameters